gargimaheshwari/snake/README.md

 These represent the three broad steps I took to *manually* code the system to play a game of snake (as in cherry_snake).
 What this means is that the system is **not** intelligent and will just follow the commands given to it to get to the cherry.
 How to get to the cherry etc has been "hard-coded".

 Now, of course, no system is truly intelligent, but this one does not learn from its mistakes or anything like that either.
 Think of a calculator giving you "4" every time you ask it "2 + 2".
-If you change the meaning of "+" to mean "%" and try to teach the calculator that, it is useless.
+If you change the meaning of "+" to mean "%" and try to teach the calculator that by saying "no, 2 + 2 = 0", it is useless.
 So is this program.

 Additionally, the code is very basic - it just calculates the distance to the cherry and then moves the snake in that direction.
 Which means it dies easily, and often.
 At some point I will get around to programming a better manual version.